 In Norway, members of parliament earn 1 million kroner a year (US $113,000).
 Moreover, they may enjoy a few perks like the “commuter housing program“.

-The Storting owns 143 apartments in Oslo dedicated to cover the needs of the representatives.
+The Storting owns 143 apartments in Oslo dedicated to covering the needs of the representatives.
 This was created to avoid local politicians from having double living charges.

 But in September, the Storting reviewed the conditions, rules and reporting requirements for the allocation of a commuter home.
 It also started a “broad external tax audit” of the representatives.